 Dimensions: Use at least 1024x768 (preferred: 1280x1024 or larger) display area and 16-bit (or higher) colour depth.

 Gamma (brightness curve): All my pictures and the vast majority of all pictures on the web are adjusted for a monitor gamma of 2.2, which is the PC default and how most people instinctively set their monitors.
-Each image also includes a profile, so Mac users at 1.8 should still see them correctly.
+Each image also includes a profile, so Mac users still at 1.8 should also see them correctly.

 Note: The following black and white point settings are sensitive to the light level in the room you are viewing your monitor in.

 Black point: The 0 swatch in the above grey scale should be pure black.
 8 may not be distinguishable from 0, but 16 should be - just barely.
 Use the Brightness control on your monitor to control your black point.
 Note: not available on some LCD displays.

 White point: The border of the above grey scale should be pure white; 248 should be distinguishable from the border.
 Use the Contrast control on your display to control your white point.

 Please read this excellent tutorial on your "Brightness" and "Contrast" controls by Charles Poynton for very clear instructions on the above.